ammar-tanwar/bloglearnbay/posts/what-is-generative-ai-all-you-need-to-know.md

 ---
-title: Why Has Generative AI For Deepfake And Synthetic Data Been So Popular Till Now?
+title: What Is Generative AI?
+All You Need To Know!
 desc: "AI-generated deep fake and synthetic data** appears to be a very fascinating topic these days, with a developing trend.
 We've seen a lot of examples, and one of the most common examples of Deepfake and Synthetic data is Instagram or TikTok"
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/20-ai-1.jpg"